Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: The stress-energy tensor operator of the Klein-Gordon field in

-We shall confine our investigation to Minkowski spacetime in the representation of the Poincar\'e-invariant quasifree state, and we study the quantum version of condition (\ref{bff1}), since we shall prove a theorem of crucial relevance for constructing our localization POVMs, which will later be refined in Theorem \ref{TEOFD} by making the form of the quadratic form $b^{\mu\nu}_f$ even more precise through a suitable choice of the smearing function $f$.
-The results we shall present rely on important known achievements \cite{FS08} (and see \cite{Ko} for recent extension).
-In spite of our restriction to flat spacetime and to a special reference vacuum state, the results presented in Proposition \ref{TEOB} below should be extendable to Hadamard quasifree states in curved spacetime.
-We shall take advantage of a special case of the main result achieved in \cite{FS08}, where the opposite convention to ours concerning the metric signature is adopted.
-We start from the observation that a {\em normalized} vector $\Psi \in \gS_0$ defines an algebraic state of {\em Hadamard type} \cite{FS08}.
+We shall confine our investigation to Minkowski spacetime in the representation of the Poincar\'e-invariant quasifree state, and we shall study the quantum version of condition (\ref{bff1}).
+We shall prove a theorem of crucial relevance for the construction of our localization POVMs; this result will later be refined in Theorem \ref{TEOFD}, where the form of the quadratic form $b^{\mu\nu}_f$ will be made more explicit through a suitable choice of the smearing function $f$.
+The results presented below rely on important known achievements \cite{FS08} (see also \cite{Ko} for a recent extension).
+Although we restrict ourselves to flat spacetime and to a distinguished reference vacuum state, the results stated in Proposition \ref{TEOB} below should extend to Hadamard quasifree states in curved spacetime.
+We shall use a special case of the main result obtained in \cite{FS08}, where the metric-signature convention is the opposite of ours.
+We start with the observation that a {\em normalized} vector $\Psi \in \gS_0$ defines an algebraic state of {\em Hadamard type} \cite{FS08}.
 Indeed, the Minkowski vacuum $\Omega$ is Hadamard, as is well known.
-Every {\em normalized} $\Psi \in \gS_0$ is such that the difference $\Lambda_\Psi-\Lambda_{\Omega}$ of the associated two-point functions defines a smooth integral kernel according to Proposition \ref{PROP2X}.
+Moreover, every {\em normalized} $\Psi \in \gS_0$ is such that the difference $\Lambda_\Psi-\Lambda_{\Omega}$ of the associated two-point functions defines a smooth integral kernel, by Proposition \ref{PROP2X}.
 Hence $\Psi$ is Hadamard as well, by definition.
-Take $f\in \cD_\bR(\bM)$, $\Psi \in \gS_0$ with $||\Psi||=1$, and $Q = A^\mu(x) \partial_{x^\mu} + B(x)$, an (at most) first-order differential operator with smooth real coefficients.
-Following the procedure outlined in the proof of Theorem 3.1 of \cite{FS08} -- which is more generally valid in suitably shaped domains of globally hyperbolic spacetimes and for Hadamard states -- taking into account the comments in Section 3 of \cite{F2}, the result of the quoted theorem simplifies to\footnote{I am grateful to C. Fewster for clarifying this point to me.} \beq \int_\bM f(x)^2 Q\otimes Q|_{x=y} (\Lambda_\Psi(x,y)- \Lambda_{\Omega}(x,y)) d^4x \geq -b_Q(f,f)\:, \eeq where, referring to a Minkowskian coordinate system where $p \equiv (p^0,\vec{p})\in \bR \times \bR^3$, \beq b_Q(h,h') :=\frac{2}{(2\pi)^4} \int_{\bR_+ \times \bR^3} \widehat{[(h\otimes h') (Q \otimes Q) \Lambda_{\Omega}]} (-p,p) d^4p\:, \quad h,h' \in \cD(\bM) \eeq the big hat above denoting the Fourier transform in $\bR^4\times \bR^4$.
-The crucial fact in (\ref{BOUND}) is that the lower bound found does not depend on the normalized vector $\Psi \in \gS_0$.\\